Patchwork Palooza Block 18

 The name Old Maid’s Puzzle is from Ladies Art Company #25.
 Not very P.C., as many of these names tend to be.

-The Hour Glass name is from Grandma Dexter .I had never heard of Grandma Dexter and had to look it up.
+The Hour Glass name is from Grandma Dexter.
+I had never heard of Grandma Dexter and had to look it up.
 Grandma Dexter is listed in the bibliography of the Encyclopedia of Quilt Patterns** as a “series of booklets published in the early 1930s from the Virginia Snow Studios, apart of the Dexter Yarn and Thread Company and the Collingbourne Mills in Elgin, IL.
 Hmm.
 Interesting.
 More puzzles as I have never heard of that company either, but I am just interested and not an expert.

 The School Girl’s Puzzle name is from Needlecraft Supply 1936, n.12.

 This is a block that I have always admired.
-I know I made one for the Handbag Sampler.
+I know I made a similar one for the Handbag Sampler.
 I don’t think I have ever made it otherwise, so it makes me glad to have the opportunity to try it again.

 Week 13 Patchwork Palooza Block layout - Oct 2025